-Patient-reported outcome measures (PROMs) for the shoulder generally evaluate a patient’s pain, current satisfaction level with their shoulder, and the joint’s overall functionality.
+Patient outcome-reporting measures for the shoulder generally evaluate patient pain, their current satisfaction level with their shoulder and the joint’s overall functionality.

-The majority of reporting tools on the market contain these elements or a variation of them, but some researchers and clinicians feel that none of them adequately assess each measure on its own .
-The Penn Shoulder Score (PSS) is a PRO measure that was developed in 1999 to try to address these perceived deficiencies.
+The majority of reporting measures on the market contain these elements or a variation of them, but some researchers and clinicians believe that none of them adequately assess each measure on its own.
+The Penn Shoulder Score (PSS) is a PRO measure developed in 1999 to try to address these perceived deficiencies.

-A higher score means better shoulder function, higher satisfaction, and lower pain levels.
+Higher scores on the Penn Shoulder Score measure indicate better shoulder function, lower pain and higher satisfaction.
 Additionally, the sub-scales can also be used in aggregate or looked at independently.

-The individual subscales and the PSS total score are considered reliable and valid measures that can be used confidently to assess the outcome of both individuals and groups of patients with shoulder disorders .
+The individual subscales and the PSS total score are considered reliable, valid measures that can be used confidently to assess the outcome of both individuals and groups of patients with shoulder disorders.

-The Penn Shoulder Score pays more attention to the pain subscale than comparable outcome tools, and includes a satisfaction subscale which is missing in many others.
-Both of these attributes give the clinician better insight into the patients’ pain and attitude with regards to their shoulder.
+The Penn Shoulder Score pays more attention to the pain subscale than comparable outcome measures and includes a satisfaction subscale which is missing in many others.
+Both of these attributes give the clinician better insight into the patient’s pain and attitude with regards to their shoulder.

-The questionnaire itself is quick to complete, taking no more than 10 minutes and scores can be quickly calculated.
+The questionnaire itself can be completed in less than ten (10) minutes and the scores calculated quickly.
 The PSS has excellent test-retest reliability and can be used for a variety of shoulder disorders.

-Overall, the PSS is a reliable and valid measure for evaluating outcomes from various shoulder disorders, and is a tool that gives physicians more information regarding a patients’ pain and satisfaction.
+Overall, PSS is a reliable and valid measure for evaluating outcomes from various shoulder disorders and is a measure that gives physicians more information regarding a patient’s pain and satisfaction.

 The Penn Shoulder Score does not require a license.
 To learn more about the Penn Shoulder Score and view the tool, please see their validation publication: www.jospt.org/doi/pdf/10.2519/jospt.2006.36.3.138.